UK's Hammond, saved from purge, set to renew Brexit push

 "Although many in parliament would agree with some change in the fiscal stance, it could be hard to reach agreement on a fully comprehensive package of fiscal measures and in particular how to fund them," JP Morgan economist Allan Monks said.

-Its policymakers are likely to focus more on the loss of spending power for many households than the acceleration in inflation, which they expect will prove a short-lived consequence of the fall in the pound after last year's Brexit vote.
+Its policymakers are likely to focus more on the spending power squeeze for many households than rising inflation, which they expect will prove a short-lived consequence of the fall in the pound after last year's Brexit vote.

 Growth slowed sharply in early 2017 and the BoE may see the uncertainty caused by May's election flop as another reason to keep borrowing costs low, or even consider providing further stimulus to help growth if needed.